s0y4hh/AC-Final-Project/README.md

 ### Application Architecture & UI

 CipherNest features a user-friendly graphical interface that allows seamless switching between different cryptographic algorithms.
-The application is built using [specify framework or technology, e.g., Python with Tkinter, JavaScript with React, etc.], ensuring cross-platform compatibility and ease of use.
+The application is built using Python Flask, ensuring cross-platform compatibility and ease of use.

 ### Implemented Cryptographic Algorithms